 Is the employer required to supplement pay for a furloughed employee?

-The employer will receive a grant from HMRC to cover the lower of 80 per cent of an employee’s regular wage or £2,500 per month, plus the associated Employer National Insurance contributions of 13.8 percentage and minimum automatic enrolment employer pension contributions of 3 percent on that subsidised wage.
+Until the scheme changes on 1 August, the employer will receive a grant from HMRC to cover the lower of 80 per cent of an employee’s regular wage or £2,500 per month or £576.92 per week, plus the associated Employer National Insurance contributions of 13.8 percentage and minimum automatic enrolment employer pension contributions of 3 per cent on that (the daily maximum gross pay amount is £80.65 in March, £83.34 in April, £80.65 in May or £81.52 per day or potentially something more complex depending on pay period) wage.

-Therefore, furloughed employees, who are not working, can with their agreement be paid the lower of 80 per cent of their salary, or £2,500 even if, based on their usual working hours, this would be below NLW/NMW.
+Therefore, furloughed employees, who are not working, can with their agreement be paid the lower of 80 per cent of their salary, or £2,500 per month or £576.92 per week even if, based on their usual working hours, this would be below NLW/NMW.

 What figures do employers use to calculate the 80 per cent?